Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 First, when a man ejaculates, over 300 million mature sperm are released.
 But then many immediately die due to the pH of the woman’s vagina.

-Then, there are some sperm that just get tired and give up, and the remaining make their way to the uterus, where the woman’s white blood cells attack!
+Then, some sperm just get tired and give up, and the remaining make their way to the uterus, where the woman’s white blood cells attack!
 That’s because the woman’s body recognizes the sperm as a foreign substance and leaves only 1% to move on to the next phase, which is about 100,000 sperm.

 Many of those sperm get lost and never make it any further.
 This leaves only about 200 sperm that actually find the egg.